a5c-ai/a5c/docs/cli/reference.md

     - `mentions.scan.changed_files=true|false` (default: `true`) – enable/disable scanning code comments in changed files for `@mentions`
     - `mentions.max_file_bytes=<bytes>` (default: `204800`) – skip files larger than this many bytes when scanning
     - `mentions.languages=<ext,...>` – optional allowlist of file extensions to scan (e.g., `ts,tsx,js,jsx,py,go,yaml`).
 When omitted, language/extension detection is used.
+    - Notes: Mentions found in file diffs or changed files are emitted with `source: code_comment` and include `location.file` and `location.line` when available.
 - `--use-github`: enable GitHub API enrichment; equivalent to `--flag use_github=true` (requires `GITHUB_TOKEN` or `A5C_AGENT_GITHUB_TOKEN`).
 Without this flag, the CLI performs no network calls and sets `enriched.github = { provider: 'github', partial: true, reason: 'github_enrich_disabled' }`.
 - `--label KEY=VAL...`: labels to attach
 - `--select PATHS`: comma-separated dot paths to include in output